danilocgsilva/3dgarden/blender/sphere_of_cubes/README.md

 Executing the `obj_cube_generator/examples/generateDataSpherePosition.py` and redirects its content to a file tooks an eye blink of time.
 Using the generated file and redirecting its content to `obj_cube_generator/examples/inputcubespos.py` generate a .obj file containing cubes in all positions recorded in the file, which also tooks an eye blink.
 Them opening it in Blender tooks around 2 seconds in i7-12700H.
 So, some sort operations done in less than 30 seconds can creates 10.000 cubes in the Blender 3d space.
 Much better than the first 38 minutes if all done inside Blender.

+## List of scripts in current folder

+* `randomsphere.py`: The first working script to create a *sphere of cubes*.
+It creates a *sphere* with tiny cubes, randomly positioned over space, and actually you can check the `range_length` variable in the script begining to play around.
+But be warned that the amount of spheres required to create at once makes the time required grows exponentially, so do not enlarge this number alot.
+* `randomsphere_onepass.py`: A lean version of the `randomsphere.py` script.
+Is little tinier, and also a little more performant, as its skips the step of moving the box to a random position.
+Instead, the scripts creates a cube already in a calculated position.
+* `tri_party.py`: One product of some trials to create the `randomsphere.py` using trigonometric operations.
+Failed to do so, but the results is beaultiful and interesting to go to further study.
+Play with values of generateOneCube method in tha last script lines, which are angles.
+Try other values to create other beaultiful results and witness the *form of the function*.
+* `big_bang.py`: Creates some cubes, and animate them to random directions with random speeds.
+Play with the `creation_amount` variable right in the begining to set the amount of cubes to be created.